-If we cannot attract and retain key personnel, then our business will suffer.
+We have experienced significant management turnover, and if we cannot attract and retain key personnel, then our business will suffer.

 Our success depends in large part upon our ability to attract and retain highly qualified scientific and management personnel.
 We face competition for such personnel from other companies, research and academic institutions and other entities.
 Further, in an effort to conserve financial resources, we have implemented reductions in our work force on three previous occasions.
 As a result of these and other factors, we may not be successful in hiring or retaining key personnel.
 Our inability to replace any key employee could harm our operations.